 Talk to your doctor about the pros and cons of receiving it.
 If you are travelling to an area with a lot of TB, or are being constantly exposed to it, it may be reasonable.

-According to the CDC, TB killed one out of every seven people in the United States and Europe in the early 1900s.
+According to the CDC, TB killed people in the United States and Europe in the early 1900s.
 Luckily, that’s changed.
 Nowadays, infection with M. tuberculosis is rare in healthy people in the United States.

 It does pose a serious risk for those who have compromised immune systems and lungs weakened by disease or environmental damage.
 Health care workers are also at a higher risk.